STAT545-UBC/STAT545-UBC-original-website/packages03_activity_part2.md

           %\VignetteEngine{knitr::rmarkdown}
           %\usepackage[utf8]{inputenc}
         ---
 * Now we can add the actual *Rmarkdown* of our vignette.
-We refer to other sources (TODO, @jennybc?) on what makes a good vignette.
+We refer to other sources (see below) on what makes a good vignette.
 * Once you have your vignette in an acceptable state it is time to turn the *Rmarkdown* source into the vignette as the R package expects it.
 Since vignettes may take a long time to complile, this is **not** automatically done by *Build & Reload*.
 Instead, use `devtools:build_vignettes()`.
 This puts all required files in the folder `inst/doc`.
 * You can now *Build & Reload* your package, it will also make the vignette available.
 To view it, simply use `browseVignettes(package="gameday")`.